ibm-cloud-docs/databases-for-elasticsearch/learn-pricing.md

 ## Using the Pricing Calculator
 {: #pricing-calc}

-Prices for the different plans reflect the different levels of available functionality.
+Prices for the different plans reflect different levels of available functionality.
+Be aware that prices for the Standard Plan will increase starting July 1 to bring them into line with the prices for the Enterprise Plan.
 Templates are provided for ease of use and provide balanced resource allocations appropriate for general-purpose workloads.
 The **Custom** tab can be used to configure Disk, RAM, and vCPU, as wanted.

 For pricing estimation, use the **Add to Estimate** button on the [{{site.data.keyword.databases-for-elasticsearch}} catalog page](https://cloud.ibm.com/catalog/databases-for-elasticsearch).
 Input your total consumption across three data members into the calculator.
 For example, 5 GB of disk and 1 GB of RAM across three data members would be priced at 15 GB of disk and 3 GB of RAM.